Lambing should be fun.

 Stress

 Ewes should not be stressed during their last trimester.
+Even if a dog does not harm a pregnant ewe, it can stress the ewe, causing pregnancy complications.
 Handling

 Vaccinations